api-platform/docs/core/filters.md

 A Doctrine ORM filter is basically a class implementing the `ApiPlatform\Doctrine\Orm\Filter\FilterInterface`.
 API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Doctrine\Orm\Filter\AbstractFilter`.

-In the following example, we create a class to filter a collection by applying a regexp to a property.
+In the following example, we create a class to filter a collection by applying a regular expression to a property.
 The `REGEXP` DQL function used in this example can be found in the [`DoctrineExtensions`](https://github.com/beberlei/DoctrineExtensions) library.
 This library must be properly installed and registered to use this example (works only with MySQL).

 ```php